This Full Harvest Moon, The Past Will Come To Haunt Us

-In my mind, October 1 feels more like the official start of fall than the autumnal equinox.
-That's especially true this year, since the Full Harvest Moon falls on October 1 — an astrological event that simply screams "fall".
+In my mind, 1st October feels more like the official start of autumn than the autumnal equinox.
+That's especially true this year, since the Full Harvest Moon falls on 1st October — an astrological event that simply screams "autumn".
 And it's bringing in some powerful energy.
 "Happening in Aries, the first full moon of the zodiac calendar gets off to an intense start," Narayana Montúfar, senior astrologer for SunSigns.com, tells Refinery29.

 Advertisement